roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Security management/Infrastructure security/Access applications in an ACK cluster through HTTPS.md

 Preparations

 A Tomcat application is created in your cluster.
 You can access the application through a ClusterIP type Service.
 In this example, an Ingress is used to enable external access through HTTPS.
-For more information, see [Deploy a stateless application from an image](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Deploy a stateless application from an image.md).
+For more information, see [Use a Deployment to create a stateless application](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).

 Examples: